 Policy 19.
-Providing accommodation for gypsies, travellers and travelling showpeople SA objectives that are not relevant to this policy SA objective Impact of policy 1.
-To improve health and well-being within the District and reduce inequalities in health.
+Providing accommodation for SA objectives that are not relevant to this policy r gyp osies, travellers and travelling showpeople SA objective Imp act of policy To improve health and well-being within the District and reduce inequalities in health.
 0 The policy aims to ensure that accommodation for gypsies, travellers and travelling showpeople are safe and have the infrastructure necessary to maintain health.
 It includes requirements for the 2.
 To protect and enhance the provision and accessibility to local services and facilities 0 facilities, including play areas, necessary to achieve this.
 3. To ensure that the housing needs of all residents and communities are met +

 Policy 19.
-Providing accommodation for gypsies, travellers and travelling showpeople SA objectives that are not relevant to this policy SA objective Impact of policy 8.
+Providing accommodation for SA objectives that are not relevant to this policy r gyr osies, travellers and travelling showpeople SA objective Impact of policy 8.
 To protect and enhance landscape and townscape 0 The policy aims to protect the landscape by requiring appropriate boundary treatment and landscaping.
 Possible mitigation

-Policy 20A Community facilities SA objectives that are not relevant to 3, 4, 6-10, 12 this policy SA objective Imp act of policy 1.
-To improve health and well-being within the District and reduce inequalities in health.
+Policy 20A Community facilities SA objectives that are not relevant to this policy 3, 4 3, 4, 6-10, 12 SA objective Imp act of policy To improve health and well-being within the District and reduce inequalities in health.
 0 Aims to protect existing community facilities and support appropriate new facilities.
 This can support good health and wellbeing.
-2. To protect and enhance the provision and accessibility to local services and facilities + Aims to protect existing community facilities and support appropriate new facilities.
+To protect and enhance the provision and accessibility to local services and facilities + Aims to protect existing community facilities and support appropriate new facilities.
 5. To reduce the need to travel and move towards more sustainable travel modes; to reduce associated effects of air quality & greenhouse gas emissions 0 Aims to optimise access to community facilities i.e. ensure that people do not have to travel further than they currently do.
 11. To protect & enhance the historic environment & its settings 0 Aims to protect heritage assets that provide community facilities 13.To maintain & enhance community & settlement identities 0 The policy aims to maintain the existing level of provision of community facilities, and support further facilities where appropriate.
 Possible mitigation A very complicated policy.
-Can it be made simpler, e.g. by having one part about sport and recreational facilities, and another about other facilities?
-Under A. clarify what 'sequential test' applies?
+Can it be made simpler, e.g. by having one part about sport and